edchelstephens/storelocator/NOTES.md

 - Then the new state is passed to the children as props and triggers a re-render

 # Pure Functions

 - Always return the same result given the same arguments
 - Doesn't depend on the state of the application
 - Don't modify the variables outside of their scope(no side effects)

+# React Lifecycle Methods

+## Mount/Unmount

+- constructor()
+- render()
+- componentDidMount()
+- componentWillUnmount()

+## Updating

+- shouldComponentUpdate()
+- render()
+- componentDidUpdate()

+# Mounting in React refers to the end result of rendering a component and outputting to it's final destination, in the web's case - in the browser